xbeat/Machine-Learning/README.md

 GPipe is a scalable pipeline parallelism library for training large deep neural networks.
 It enables efficient training of models that are too large to fit on a single accelerator by partitioning the model across multiple devices and leveraging pipeline parallelism.

+## Explaining Self-Attention and Masked Self-Attention in Transformers

+Understanding Self-Attention Mechanism

+Self-attention enables a model to weigh the importance of different words in a sequence by computing attention scores between all pairs of words.
+This fundamental mechanism allows the model to capture long-range dependencies and contextual relationships within the input sequence.

 ## Active Shape Model for Face Image Generation

 Introduction to Active Shape Models (ASM)